yqf0524/IELTS_English/README.md

 # IELTS_English
-Words you must remember in order to pass IELTS.
+Words you must remember for passing IELTS.